 What are the needs?

-Between 1980 and 2015, more than 20 million people in the Caribbean have been affected by disasters.
+Between 1980 and 2016, more than 37.1 million people in the Caribbean have been affected by disasters.
 High population density and growth, inequality and extreme poverty undermine the capacities of vulnerable communities to cope with natural hazards.

 How are we helping?

-Since 1994, the European Commission has provided over €509 million in humanitarian aid to the region (of which over €353 million were allocated to Haiti).
-This funding has helped respond to disasters, and better prepare populations to disaster risks.
+Since 1994, the European Commission has provided over €516 million in humanitarian aid to the region (of which over €358.8 million were allocated to Haiti).
+This funding has helped respond to disasters, and better prepare populations to future emergencies.

-For 2016 and 2017, the European Commission has allocated more than €17 million to respond to the effects of the drought currently affecting over 6.2 million people in the Caribbean.
-The relief will help decrease the impact of the drought on vulnerable populations’ livelihoods, food security, nutrition and access to health services.
+For 2015-2017, the European Commission has allocated €14 million to respond to the effects of the drought currently affecting over 6.2 million people in the Caribbean.
+The relief helps decrease the impact of the drought on vulnerable populations’ livelihoods, and strengthen food security, nutrition and access to health services.

-Emergency relief was also provided to the island of Dominica, severely hit by tropical storm Erika in August 2015.
+Emergency relief was also delivered to the island of Dominica, severely hit by tropical storm Erika in August 2015.
 Access to water and sanitation was provided, strengthening hygiene infrastructure and practices, as well as health services, so as to minimise the risk of diseases.

 The European Commission funds activities to reduce the impact of future disasters through its Disaster Preparedness Programme (DIPECHO).
-For 2015 and 2016, over €9 million have been allocated to help people become more resilient and better prepare for recurrent disasters in the region.
+For 2015 and 2016, over €9 million has been allocated to help people become more resilient and to better prepare for recurrent disasters in the region.